Fall Watercolors with Round Brushes

 These brushes are amazing and if you have ever wanted to dabble in watercolors, I highly recommend getting started with the three-pack made from squirrel hair and synthetic fibers.

-These brushes are easy to use and the perfect blend because they allow the brush to hold a lot of water and pigment.
-When you apply to paper you get a soft approach that flows beautifully especially if you are using high grade watercolor paper.
+These brushes are easy to use and allow the brush to hold a lot of water and pigment.
+When applied to paper the approach is soft and flows beautifully, especially if you are using high grade watercolor paper.

 The Pumpkin, Tree and Leaf